 - You may have to commute or relocate.
 Depending on your location and your chosen campus, getting there may involve a commute, which takes time and money.

 - Interaction is important.
 If you prefer to study and learn alone, you may not enjoy the setting of a traditional classroom.
 You may have to work with other students to complete projects.

 Pros and Cons of Online Plumbing Trade Schools

-Your other choice for plumbing school is to go with an online program.
+Your other choice for a plumbing school is to go with an online program.
 With improvements in technology, learning online has been growing.
 From K-12 programs to undergraduate degrees, and even skilled trade programs, there are many online courses available for all kinds of learners.
 Some of the pros of going online include:

 - Greater flexibility and convenience.
-There is no denying that an online education gives you the most flexibility.
+There is no denying that online education gives you the most flexibility.
 You can choose when to study, read, and even take exams.

 - Don’t live anywhere near a plumbing school campus?
 No problem.
-One great thing about online learning is that it makes an education more accessible.
+One great thing about online learning is that it makes education more accessible.

 Online learning may be accessible, convenient, and flexible, but there are many cons as well, especially if you are interested in plumbing training courses:

 - Online learning can be boring.
 According to research, students often drop out of online courses because of boredom.
 They left the online classes because they lacked the engaging experience that you get in a traditional classroom.